cannam/tipic/test/examples/README.txt

 The proposition that these are intended to help test is: If Tipic produces the pitch features found in ylsf-30sec-tipic-pitch.csv, and if we assume the MATLAB implementations are correct, then Tipic should also produce chroma features matching those in these files.
+(Up to rounding error based on the limited precision with which the original pitch values were written out to CSV.)